MateusRodriguesCosta/gift-card-api/readme.md

  the status should allow the Exchange for both cards, and the cards must not be expired.
 ### Cancel/block gift card:
  The card number must be valid, cannot delete if in use, and balance should be zero.
+### PCI DSS
+ I found on the internet that this is industry pattern to guarantee security over cards applications

-# This is current temp architectural brainstorm:
+# This is current architectural brainstorm

 ### Layered Architecture
  I will split the app using a common architecture with controllers, services, and repositories.
 As I have two